- Car Reviews

 It’s obvious isn’t it?
 It’s a Mercedes E-Class estate with extra ride height, some body cladding, 4WD and a new name: All-Terrain.
 It comes with a choice of two diesel engines and expands the E-Class portfolio beyond the regular saloon and estate.
 Just in case it’s not obvious enough already, it’s aimed squarely at the Audi A6 Allroad and Volvo V90 Cross Country that’s due early next year.

 If we were to look into a crystal ball we could guess that the All-Terrain range might expand to include other engines, and could be rolled out to include the C-Class as well.
 But at the moment this feels like a tentative toe-in-the-water.
-It’s only going to be sold in Europe and will only be powered by diesel.
+It’s only sold in Europe and powered exclsuively by diesel.
 No petrol, no hybrid.
 If it’s a success, that might change.
 Personally I hope it changes to include a twin turbo V8 E63 All-Terrain.
 With drift mode.
-For snowdrifts, you understand…
+For snowdrifts, you understand...

 The All-Terrain rides 29mm higher than the estate, the ride height boosted 14mm by wheels fitted with relatively high profile 245/45 tyres and 15mm by a suspension lift.
 Merc’s air suspension is standard and if you use the rocker switch to stick it in All-Terrain mode, the standard air suspension will push you another 20mm into the air.
 There’s another setting above that for full-on rock-crawling, with a maximum of 156mm of ground clearance.